GDPR: what do I need to think about when using a mailing list in the context of my research?

 • the agreement (the 'contract') that the university has with its students and employees.
 For research, however, this legal basis will not often be able to be used.

-Setting up mailing lists to contact external participants also requires active consent from the participants.
 If, as a researcher, you are using a mailing list that has been set up by others, always check that the people on this mailing list have given their permission.

 Practical tools

-UGent staff and students can create and/or use and/or save a mailing list in the Application 'Lists' (https://lists.ugent.be) to communicate to individuals inside and outside of Ghent University, for purposes related to the tasks of Ghent University.
+UGent staff and students can create and/or use and/or save a mailing list in the application 'Lists' (https://lists.ugent.be) to communicate to individuals inside and outside of Ghent University, for purposes related to the tasks of Ghent University.
 This research tip also applies to Lists.

-For calls to participate in research, UGent employees can use a specific form on the intranet.
+For calls to participate in research, UGent employees can use a specific form on the website.
 These calls are then brought to the attention through the UGent news section.
 Faculties can be 'tagged' in these messages so that the call will also appear in the news section of the faculty(ies) concerned.
 Further communication and distribution of the call is done via (the network of) the researcher making the call.
 Faculty communication officers and/or the Department for Communication and Marketing may also further distribute the call through communication channels that are appropriate.

 Guidelines for the use of mailing lists at Ghent University (only in Dutch).